ibm-cloud-docs/discovery-data/upgrade.md

 ![Shows that the Trial plan is displayed in the page header](images/plan-in-header.png)

 You cannot upgrade from any v1 plan to any v2 plan.
 For example, you cannot upgrade a Lite or Advanced plan to a Plus plan.
 And you cannot upgrade an Advanced plan to a Premium (v2) plan.
-To start using v2, create a new Plus or Premium plan.
+To start using v2, create a new Plus, Enterprise, or Premium plan.
 For more information about the Lite and Advanced plans, see the [v1 pricing plans documentation](/docs/discovery?topic=discovery-discovery-pricing-plans){: external}.

 Even though you can use the Plus plan for the first 30 days at no charge, you must have a paid account to create a Plus plan.
 For more information about creating a paid account, see [Upgrading your account](/docs/account?topic=account-upgrading-account){: external}.